Bobwillrule/UnitCalculatorV2/README.md

 ## Versions
 This is the new and revamped version of the unit calculator.
 For the first version please refer to: https://github.com/Bobwillrule/Unit-Calculator

 In this version we implemented:

+- A completely new evaluation and parsing system:
   - Conversion from Infix to Postfix equations using Shunting-Yard Algorithm to allow faster calculation
   - Usage of stacks for calculation and conversions
+  - (Original used a series (a lot) of conditionals to evaluate and parse the input)
 - File division for better organization (instead of all being in main activity)
 - Usage of Enums, OOD, and maps for better data organization and processing speed
 - A more complete and modern UI